 That’s one of the reasons I went into the teaching profession and became an inclusive teacher and supported other teachers to become inclusive.
 It was so I could help to break this cycle and make sure that other learners didn’t go through the same challenges I did.

 3. What are the three most important changes to education systems to ensure inclusive education for all children?

 - It’s important that education systems respond to all children; there shouldn’t be a separate system for children with disabilities.
 Education systems need to be fully inclusive of all children.
 This approach helps create a more inclusive and disability-friendly society, rather than a segregated society.

 - Education systems need to think about ways of making school buildings more inclusive, such as providing accessible washrooms or access ramps, and ensuring that all the usual activities are suitable for children with disabilities, including sports.

 - Additional funding to support specific needs of children with disabilities must be put aside, such as sign language interpreters, braille paper and assistive devices to help them learn in school.

-4. GPE’s Raise Your Hand financing campaign seeks to raise at least $5 billion to continue transforming education systems in up to 90 lower-income countries and territories.
+4. GPE’s Raise Your Hand financing campaign seeks to raise at least $5 billion over five years to continue transforming education systems in up to 90 lower-income countries and territories.
 Why is a fully funded GPE so important to ensure that no children are left behind?